 Salesforce, Facebook, and Twitter also famously use monorepos.

-Of course, if you choose a monorepo, you need a VCS that can support it.
-And Helix Core can support your monorepo.
+Of course, if you choose a monorepo, you need version control software — such as Helix Core — that can support it.

 There are a lot of great reasons to use a monorepo.
 And Helix Core is the best version control for your monorepo.

-Here are 4 key benefits of using Helix Core for your monorepo.
+Here are four key benefits of using Helix Core for your monorepo.